austineamonn/extended-attribute-trees-mod/README.md

 ## Compatibility:

 <ol>
-    <li>Not all bonuses are shown with leonardfactory's policy yield preview mod, as seen in some of the above screenshots.
+    <li>Not all bonuses are shown with leonardfactory's policy yield preview mod, and some that are shown are incorrect.
+This is due to how the policy yield mod is made.
 The two are still compatible and having both will not impact gameplay, the only impact is this visual bug.</li>
 </ol>

 ## Latest Update:

 <ol>
-    <li>Adjusted attributes to match the strength of the attribute trees in update 1.2.5.
-Changed some attributes for flavor.</li>
+    <li>Removed unecessary requirementset.</li>
 </ol>